Flocking phase transition and threat responses in bio-inspired autonomous drone swarms: Methods

 where $\gamma_{\rm Rep}$ is the horizontal repulsive intensity and $l_{\rm Rep}$ is the horizontal interaction distance with the intruder.
 Finally, $(\delta v_i^z)_\parallel = \gamma_\parallel \sin({v_i^z/{\rm v}_i})$ is used to smooth abrupt changes in vertical position, also using a lower bound for ${\rm v}_i$.

 The expressions (\ref{eqn:speed_one_uav_inf})-(\ref{eqn:total_int}) are the generalization to a 3D framework of the functions introduced in the 2D model~\cite{verdoucq_bio-inspired_2022}.
-The values of the model's parameters used in the simulations and in real flights are in Table~\ref{tab:parameters}.
+The values of the model's parameters used in the simulations and in actual drone flights are given in Table~\ref{tab:parameters}.